yumy-yumy/topic-model/src/ReadMe.md

 `cat /home/text/* > all_text.txt`,

-where `/home/text` is the outpath in step 1.2 contains a set of text files.
+where `/home/text` is the output in step 1.2 contains a set of text files.
-Be cautious, you need to move `/home/text/stat.csv` out of the `/home/text` folder at first.
+Be cautious, you need move `/home/text/stat.csv` out of the `/home/text` folder at first.

 2.2 Build a vocabulary by running